mrjackwills/oxker/CONTRIBUTING.md

 # Contributing to oxker

-oxker encourages any, and all, contributions as, suggestions, bug reports, pull requests, and feedback.
+oxker encourages any, and all, suggestions, bug reports, pull requests, and/or feedback.

 ## Submitting Issues